Giuliano-Boscarin/Renewables_Energy_Poverty/README.md

 - **Machine Learning**: K-Means for clustering countries based on energy and poverty metrics.
 - **Time-Series Analysis**: Using Prophet for forecasting future trends in renewable energy adoption and energy poverty.
 - **Statistical Metrics**: Pearson and Spearman correlation coefficients for examining relationships.

----

-Let me know if you’d like further edits or additions!